3. Debugging a Project

 3.1.
 Configuring the launch configuration

-In order to start debuging a project using VS Code and the Renesas Debug extension, a configuration file called "launch.json" needs to be created.
+In order to start debugging a project using VS Code and the Renesas Debug extension, a configuration file called “launch.json” needs to be created.
 Please follow the instructions below to create the launch configuration:

 Note